 A comet is a small icy body that orbits the Sun and has a visible atmosphere (coma) and sometimes one or more tails.
 The word comet comes from the Greek word kometes, which means “long haired.”
 It is the appearance of the glowing coma and tail that identifies a newly discovered object as a comet rather than an asteroid.
-Here is a closer look at the parts of a comet, their composition, and appearance.
+Here is a closer look at the parts of a comet, its composition, and appearance.

 Parts of a Comet